arrangabriel/IT1901-project-gr23/get-fit/core/README.md

 The builder class for the LogEntry.
 Consist of the required fields of type String, LocalDate, Duration, EXERCISECATEGORY, int.
 It also consist of the optional fields String, Subcategory, Double, Integer.

-- EntryBuilder(String, LocalDate, Duration, EXERCISECATEGORY, int): Sets the internal variables based on the inputs.
+- EntryBuilder(String, LocalDate, Duration, EXERCISECATEGORY, int) -> void: Sets the internal variables based on the inputs.
 Throws an IllegalArgumentException if any of the inputs are illegal.

 - comment(String) -> EntryBuilder: Sets the comment for the builder.
 Throws an IllegalArgumentException if the String is illegal.